rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 Thanks to Leah Alpert for reading drafts of this post, suggesting structural refactorings, and suggesting that I include the `leveled` tree layout.

 ***

-Want to get emailed about new blog posts?
-[Subscribe!](http://eepurl.com/dhk7F1) I post about once a week on topics like [databases](/tags/databases), [language internals](/tags/language-internals), and [algorithms](/tags/algorithms).

-***

-Do you want to hire me?
-I'm available for engagements from 1 week to a few months.
-Email me at `*@*.me`, where `* = rcoh`.
+{{% subscribe %}}

 [^1]: One example is running Postgres on SSDs.
 For various reasons, SSDs to better with smaller block sizes: https://blog.pgaddict.com/posts/postgresql-on-ssd-4kb-or-8kB-pages
 [^2]: As you move from CPU caches (L1, L2, L3), to operating system level page caches, these blocks go from bytes in the L1 cache to kilobytes at the operating system level.
 [^3]: [^4]: Specifically, , .
 The paper contains reasonable justifications for why these are OK.
 [^5]: The proof is based the number of bits of information required to locate an element divided by the number of bits yielded per block read.
 See section 4.1 of [the paper](http://erikdemaine.org/papers/BRICS2002/paper.pdf) for details.
 [^assum]: To prove most cache-oblivious  results, there are a number of assumptions required:

     - The fast layer is a fully-associative cache (meaning it acts like a hash table; we can put any block anywhere).
 This isn't how real CPU caches work.
 They are usually 2-8x associative.
 If a cache is N-way associative, then we have N different places in our cache this block is allowed to go.
 Fully associative means blocks can go anywhere, which just isn't real.
 But we've got to start somewhere!
     - We always evict the block that will be used as far as possible in the future (optimal eviction strategy)